SQLMesh macros

 The second argument number -> number

 tells SQLMesh what action should be taken for each item using an "anonymous" function (aka "lambda" function).
-The left side of the arrow states what name the code on the right side will refer to each item as, just like for number
+The left side of the arrow states what name the code on the right side will refer to each item as (like name

 The right side of the arrow specifies what should be done to each item in the list. number -> number